Mary Mattson finished her third season with the U-M women's golf program serving as an assistant coach.

 Prior to joining the Michigan staff, Mattson played professionally in Europe for three years, spending time on the Ladies European Tour Access Series (2010-12), the Swedish Nordea Tour (Oct.
 2010 to May 2011) and the Ladies European Tour (2012).

-Before her professional career, Mattson spent a year at Georgetown as an assistant and then interim head coach during the 2010-11 season, helping the Hoyas to a third place finish at the 2011 Big East Championships.
+Before her professional career, Mattson spent a year at Georgetown as an assistant and then as interim head coach during the 2010-11 season, helping the Hoyas to a fourth-place finish at the 2011 Big East Championships.

 She won three individual tournaments -- Shoot Out at the Legends-Indiana (2006), UNCG Invitational (2010) and the Fighting Camel Classic (2010) during her career and helped Campbell to 10 team titles.
 She earned her bachelor's degree in communications studies while minoring in Spanish.